virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The light splits into two, meaning its energy gets divided.
-We use Fresnel to get the amount of light reflected, `F`, and from that, the amount of light refracted `1.0 - F`.
-For the Fresnel calculation, we need to know the critical reflection angle - the angle under which the light gets fully reflected - and also the Fresnel at 0 degrees incidence from the normal:
+Light splits into two components, meaning its energy is divided.
+We use the Fresnel equation to calculate the proportion of light reflected `F`, and from that, the propotion of light refracted `1.0 - F`.
+To compute Fresnel, we need the critical reflection angle, beyond which the light is fully reflected, and the Fresnel value at 0 degrees incidence relative to the normal:
 ```glsl
 const vec3 F0 = vec3( pow( abs( ( boxRI - airRI ) ) / ( boxRI + airRI ), 2.0 ) );
 const float CRITICAL_ANGLE_ATOB = sqrt( max( 0.0, 1.0 - iorBtoA * iorBtoA ) );